 Click the title of an issue to see the following information:

-- The contributor and date of the commit that introduced the issue
+- The committer and date of the commit that introduced the issue, if available

-- What's the issue and how to solve it
+- What the issue is and how to solve it

-Filter the list of issues to find particular issues, such as the issues with the highest severity or security issues:
+Filter the list of issues to find specific issues, such as the issues with the highest severity or security issues: